 - Skin rashes

-Because of the various symptoms of propoxyphene withdrawal can be uncomfortable and even dangerous, the patient should be under the care of medical professional while detoxing.
-There are many advantages to Propoxyphene detox.
+Because the various symptoms of Propoxyphene withdrawal can be uncomfortable and even dangerous, the patient should be under the care of a medical professional while detoxing.
+There are many advantages to medically supervised Propoxyphene detox.
 For one thing, doctors can prescribe a variety of medications that help ease symptoms and keep the patient safe.
 In many detox facilities, especially those associated with inpatient rehab centers, patients even begin therapy while in detox, or at least work with future therapists to develop a customized treatment plan.
 There is also 24-hour medical supervision.

-Not only does detox keep patients comfortable and safe during detox, it also improves the likelihood of a patient’s success in recovery.
+Not only does medically supervised detox keep patients comfortable and safe during withdrawal, it also improves the likelihood of a patient’s success in recovery.
 Detox makes it much more likely that patients will get through withdrawal without relapsing.
-Patients coming out of medically-supervised detox are also generally in a better state of mind than those who have gone through withdrawal on their own and therefore more likely to fully benefit from either an inpatient or outpatient rehab program.
+Patients coming out of medically supervised detox are also generally in a better state of mind than those who have gone through withdrawal on their own; the former group is therefore more likely to fully benefit from either an inpatient or outpatient rehab program.

 Take action & empower yourself

 Call now to be connected to a compassionate treatment provider.

 Treatment After Propoxyphene Detox